mishi-a/ThirdEye/README.md

 #### INSTALLATION

-1.Clone This Project in Android Studio And made required changes in Gradle Properties.
+1.Clone This Project in Android Studio And make required changes in Gradle Properties for compatibility.

 2.Finally , Build and Run.